 What Conditions Does DBT Treat?

-In most cases, DBT techniques are used in treating high-risk patients or those who are challenging to treat.
-Such patients usually have multiple diagnoses.
-Although it initially addressed suicidal thoughts and borderline personality disorder (BPD), DBT is effective in treating various other mental health challenges.
+In most cases, DBT techniques are used in treating high-risk clients or those who are challenging to treat.
+Such clients usually have multiple diagnoses.
+Although it initially addressed suicidal thoughts and borderline personality disorder (BPD), DBT effectively treats various other mental health challenges.

 The dialectical behavior therapy program also treats the following: